openstack-archive/networking-ovn/doc/source/admin/refarch/refarch.rst

 .. note::

-   The Networking service creates a unique network namespace for each virtual subnet that enables the DHCP service.
+   The Networking service creates a unique network namespace for each virtual network that enables the metadata service.

 .. _refarch_database-access: